 Refactor Rails

-As any one journeys through any profession, one thing holds true.
+As anyone journeys through any profession, one thing holds.
 Hopefully, the longer you work at it, the better your skills will develop, at least that should be the goal.
 As we look back at our code from months ago, we should see a progression of maturity.
 This blog post addresses my observations in my own journey as I reviewed my ongoing Rails project.

 So, my journey, well, has been an Eclectic one.
 You can read at your leisure about my Passionate Journey for background.
-For the last two decades my hobby has been web development as a self taught developer, from HTML, to Joomla, to WordPress, and StudioPress' Genesis framework.
-Since starting at Flatiron in August of last year I have been immersed in Ruby, Sinatra, and more specifically Ruby on Rails, which I love.
+For the last two decades, my hobby has been web development, self-taught from HTML to Joomla to WordPress to StudioPress' Genesis framework.
+Since starting at Flatiron in August of last year, I have been immersed in Ruby, Sinatra, and, more specifically, Ruby on Rails, which I love.

-I have spent a lot of time trying to level up my skills as I look for that first Professional Development position.
-I have moved away from the endless full project tutorials to learning deeper small task from great sites like GoRails and Drifting Ruby.
-Through supporting Open Source, reading source code, and my own side projects I know I am progressing.
+I have spent a lot of time leveling up my skills as I look for my first Professional Development position.
+I have moved away from endless full-project tutorials to learning from deeper, smaller tasks on great sites like GoRails and Drifting Ruby.
+By supporting Open Source, reading source code, and working on my own side projects, I know I am progressing.
 So, I have set out to refactor a side project.

 Existing Project details

 The side project is called Your Congress.
-I wanted to create this project to hopefully provide a site that users can stay up to date with what is happening with their US Congress in Washington DC.
-The data is freely available from the Propublica Congress API.
-Right now the site includes:
+I wanted to create this project to provide a site where users can stay up to date on what is happening in their US Congress in Washington, DC.
+The data is freely available from the ProPublica Congress API.
+Right now, the site includes:

 Beginning Structure